RayWhit/SQL_Performance/Readme.md

+pridat Apollo do kontejneru, dopsat do pole vsechny kontejnery (services), pak davam pozadavek na apollo

+3 nodova databaze

+questions

+cannot connect apollo to containers (errors like: Type "RBACObjectGQLModel" is an extension type, but there is no type definition for "RBACObjectGQLModel" in any subgraph.)

+cannot curl to other containers besides forms and events

 # Casovy harmonogram
 9. 10.
 2023 zveřejnění harmonogramu prací na projektu (z pohledu programátora), určení repository url (nebo alespoň root např. https://github.com/hrbolek)